tackleza/linux-grave-key/README.md

 # Grave Key Layout Switcher

-**For English readers, please scroll down for the English version.**

 A simple script to install a custom XKB option that uses the grave/backquote key (\`) to toggle between English (US) and Thai keyboard layouts under X11 (and compatible with Wayland via libxkbcommon).

 ## Features